Damn That's a Small Mac.

 I was reminded of this quote when reading some of the bad press Apple has been getting about their entry into the ring tone market.
 I have probably said this several times already, but paying for ring tones is stupid.
 (Paying a $1 for a DRM’d up ACC file is also stupid, but at least when you’ve paid your dollar you have a whole song to listen to.)
 Back when there was no way to get a song on to your phone except via your cellphone provider I can understand paying a premium to do so, but now?
 It’s rare to find a phone that is missing USB and Bluetooth and WiFi.
 There is always at least one way to get data onto your phone all by yourself.
 Thankfully, we live in a world where there are people who like gadgets and hate paying for stuff they don’t have to.

-14 September 2007, terribly early in the morning
+14 September 2007, early morning

 While waiting for Flash Point to start, one of my coworkers and I went to get some coffee; the third stayed behind to save our spot.
 When we got back, she nudges me and tells me to ask the newly arrived guy in front of us about his phone.
 He looks at her, then me, then takes out his iPhone.